Flank/flank-dashboard/metrics/web/docs/analysis/deep_links/01_deep_links_analysis.md

 Let's review these approaches in the next sections.

 ### Deep Linking approach
-There are two main ways of representing deep links in the URL: `query parameters` and `path segments`.
+There are two main ways of representing deep links in the URL: [`query parameters`](#query-parameters) and [`path segments`](#path-segments).
-Let's consider a problem that we are to solve using deep links.
+To start, let's consider a problem that we are to solve using deep links.
 For example, we need to save a project name filter's state in a URL.
 Let's compare the listed approaches for solving this problem:

 ### Query Parameters
 Using query parameters, the deep link may look like the following: